 The Tree of Life is a symbol known in many beliefs and cultures with similar meanings: creation, fecundity, immortality, human development and spiritual evolution.

 There is an association between life-cycle human and the life cycle of trees, since, just like humans, the tree sprouts through seeds, grows, takes root, blooms, bears fruit, and maintains a balance of life between heaven and earth.

 According to the Bible, it is one of the two special trees that were placed in the garden of Eden.
-It is also known as the Tree of Paradise or Genesis Tree and the belief says that it is a representation of eternal lifewhich bore the fruit of immortality.
+It is also known as the Paradise Tree or Genesis Tree, and the belief says that it is a representation of eternal lifewhich bore the fruit of immortality.
 In the New Testament it is also associated with salvation of mankind.